byu-cs-236-classroom-templates/project-1/README.md

 You might also consider adding test cases to `tests/test_lexer.py` as you implement different FSMs.
 Once an FSM is done, then you can add it to the `lexer` function with a test to be sure the added FSM works as expected.

-See the notes from class on how do to do testing using `pytest` in the projects.
-In general testing pane is super convenient for running, and debugging tests.
+See the notes from class and the homework on how do to do testing using `pytest` in the projects.
+In general, the `Testing Pane` in VS Code is super convenient for running, and debugging tests.
 The integrated terminal is also super helpful.
 The `-k` flag is the easiest way to find and choose a test since it uses matching.
 Try it out.

 ```
 $ pytest -k lexer